IzmirRexhepi/Advanced-Specialised-Project/weekly-progress/week1.md

 ## Learning Style Reflection

 I learn best by doing.
 Building small prototypes helps me internalize concepts faster than just reading.
-I also benefit from visualizing systems, so I use Miro and diagrams extensively.
-My strength is structured planning and documentation, but I sometimes spend too much time researching instead of building.
-To stay focused, I’ll use weekly planning with Codecks and limit research time with Pomodoro timers.
-I’ll also review progress every Sunday.
+Using diagrams to visualize the system on Miro is beneficial for my research.
+My strength is planning and documentation, but I sometimes spend too much time researching instead of building.
+I'll use Codecks for weekly planning and set up timers to limit my research time to stay focused.
+Every Sunday I will review my progress as well.

 ---